janipalsamaki/blog-work-data-management/README.md

 "Yes, give or take.
 Good luck!" the helpful person exclaimed happily and disappeared to her cubicle.

-> Back at her desk, wiping her sweaty palms, tiredly reaching for her mouse that felt exceptionally heavy that morning, glancing at the delicious spaghetti sauce stain on her sweater, she placed her teddy bear on her lap for mental support, and navigated to Nasdaq's website.
+> Back at her desk, wiping her sweaty palms, tiredly reaching for her mouse that felt exceptionally heavy that morning, glancing at the delicious spaghetti sauce stain on her sweater, she placed her teddy bear on her lap for mental support and navigated to Nasdaq's website.

 ## Process summary

-So, to summarize the process:
+Whew!
+To summarize the process:

 Fetch thousands of stock tickers from the Nasdaq website as an Excel spreadsheet.
 (This can be done using browser automation.)